Spatial Scaling Dynamics

 Within Kenya, the concentration is measurable with precision.

-The Kenya Innovation Outlook 2024 illustrates the spatial structure with unusual clarity.
-The Kenya Innovation Outlook (2024) finds that:
+The Kenya Innovation Outlook 2024 finds that:

 These are not independent findings.
 They describe a single structural condition: the ecosystem is spatially concentrated to the point of functional equivalence between city and system.

 The drivers of this concentration are cumulative.
 Talent aggregates where employment opportunities are most dense.
 Firms cluster where talent is available.
 Investors concentrate where firms are visible and investable.
-Support infrastructure - accelerators, legal services, advisory firms - follows where sufficient demand exists to sustain it.
-Once established, this structure becomes self-reinforcing.
+Support infrastructure - accelerators, legal services, advisory firms, regulatory authorities - follows where sufficient demand exists to sustain it.
+Edward Glaeser's Triumph of the City sets out the empirical case for why this happens: cities are productivity engines because of agglomeration - face-to-face knowledge spillovers, deeper labour markets, infrastructure scale economies, the dense weak ties through which opportunities and talent move.
+African primary-city concentration looks pathological from an equity perspective and rational from an agglomeration perspective.
+Both readings are correct simultaneously.

+Once established, the concentrated structure becomes self-reinforcing.
 During the 2022–24 correction, capital did not disperse geographically.
 It contracted inward, reinforcing the dominance of primary cities.
 Concentration tightened under stress.
 This dynamic is reflected in investment design itself.
-The IFC’s backing of P1 Ventures, with a mandate to deploy half its capital outside the most developed ecosystems, directly acknowledges the persistence of geographic concentration.
+The IFC's $5 million equity backing of P1 Ventures in 2024, supporting the fund's commitment to placing half its portfolio companies in Francophone African markets and IDA low-income countries, directly acknowledges the persistence of geographic concentration.
 When intervention is required to counteract a pattern, the pattern is structural.

 The strategic dilemma for scaling ventures

-This spatial structure produces a consistent dilemma for scaling ventures.
-Primary city location provides access to capital, talent pools, professional services, and regulatory proximity.
+Primary-city location provides access to capital, talent pools, professional services, and regulatory proximity.
 These advantages are critical at early and growth stages.
-They also come with high operating costs and. intense competition for skilled labour.
+They also come with high operating costs and intense competition for skilled labour.

 Secondary cities and rural markets offer access to core demand - agricultural systems, distributed consumers, and SME networks that underpin large segments of African economies.
 These markets are often where the most significant growth opportunities lie.
 They lack the infrastructure required to support scaling: limited access to capital, weaker support ecosystems, and thinner talent pools.

 The most effective ventures navigate this tension through hybrid spatial models.
 Headquarters, investor relations, and strategic functions remain anchored in primary cities.
 Operations, distribution, and market engagement are decentralised.
+This architecture is widely observed across high-performing firms - including in the case material treated in Venture Case Studies - and is particularly pronounced in sectors such as agriculture, logistics, and financial services.

 Specific secondary opportunity: Kano and Francophone West Africa